ysBach/nbcombine/README.md

 ### Likely to be updated

+1. **It is still slow compared to what I expected.** Maybe I am doing something wrong.
-1. Currently only sigma-clip is supported for rejection method.
+2. Currently only sigma-clip is supported for rejection method.
-2. Memory problem: ``nbcombine`` is blind to any memory limit.
+3. Memory problem: ``nbcombine`` is blind to any memory limit.
 Be careful when you're dealing with too many images or large-sized images.